-The Bloomberg US Government 1-10 Year Inflation-Linked Bond Index is a market capitalization weighted index.
+The Bloomberg US Government 1-10 Year Inflation-Linked Bond Index hedged to EUR is a market capitalization weighted index.
 The index includes treasury bonds issued by the USA with a time to maturity of at least 1 year but no more than 10 years.
-The bonds are screened by maturity, size and bond type.
-The bonds are valued daily based on Bid prices.
-The index is rebalanced on a monthly basis.
+Additionally currency hedged share classes aim to reduce the impact of currency fluctuations between their reference currency and the index currency by selling currency forwards at the one-month forward rate.